-We place a high priority on training the next generation of investigators and aim to help each trainee to reach his/her full professional potential.
+We place a high priority on training the next generation of investigators and aim to help each trainee reach his/her full professional potential.
 Many of our trainees opt to remain within our Research Center for protracted periods and, pending availability of funding and good progress in the laboratory, we do our best to make this happen.
 We act as advocates and career counselors for other trainees who opt to develop independent laboratories.
 Our former trainees include Robert Malenka (Pritzker Professor, Stanford University), Harald Sontheimer (Professor, University of Alabama), Peter Stys (LeBlanc Professor of Spinal Cord Research, University of Calgary), Robert Fern (Professor of Physiology, Plymouth School of Medicine, UK), Theodore Cummins (Professor and Interim Chair of Pharmacology, University of Indiana), Angelika Lampert (PD Physiology, Friedrich-Alexander-University Erlangen), Matthew Craner (Director, Translational Research Progam, Oxford University), Chuanju Liu (Professor of Cell Biology, Orthopedics, and Surgery, NYU School of Medicine), and Tanya Fischer (Director of Global Clinical Trials, Sanofi).

 Stephen G. Waxman, MD, PhD